Skip to Main Content

 Man in wheelchair with service dog.

-Motor vehicle accidents–including those involving pedestrians, motorcyclists, and bicyclists–are a leading cause of paralysis cases in Texas.
+Motor vehicle accidents—including those involving pedestrians, motorcyclists, and bicyclists—are a leading cause of paralysis cases in Texas.
+A car accident is a common cause of paralysis injuries, often resulting from damage to the spinal column.
 Specifically, any injury to the spinal cord carries a risk of paralysis.
-But paralysis may also result from a head injury or even a stroke that disrupts the flow of blood to the brain.
+But paralysis may also result from a head injury, nerve damage, or even a stroke that disrupts the flow of blood to the brain.

 With respect to spinal cord injuries, paralysis occurs when the damage severs a connection between the brain and another part of the victim’s body.
+Damage can occur at different levels of the spinal column, including the cervical (neck), thoracic spine, lumbar spine, and sacral spine.
 Fortunately, not all spinal cord damage leads to paralysis.
 And even in cases where there is paralysis, that does not necessarily mean the patient is unable to move at all.
+Nerve damage can result in paralysis affecting one limb (monoplegia) or multiple limbs.

 Neurologists classify paralysis by the “completeness” of the injury.
 Complete paralysis means that all feeling or ability to control movement is lost below the area where the spinal cord sustained damage.
+A complete spinal cord injury results in total loss of sensation and movement below the injury site.
 In contrast, incomplete paralysis means that some feeling or control remains.
 If a victim suffers paralysis in their legs and pelvic organs, that is referred to as paraplegia.
 If the paralysis also extends to the arms and hands, it is quadriplegia.

 What Are the Warning Signs of Paralysis?